HithaBadikillaya/Weather-App/README.md

 # WEATHER APP

 Weather Explorer is a modern web application that showcases real-time weather updates in a visually engaging way.
-The landing page features a rotating 3D model (using Three.js) partially visible at the bottom of the screen, along with an animated title and a call-to-action button to view detailed weather data.
+The landing page features a rotating 3D model (using Three.js) along with an animated title and a call-to-action button to view detailed weather data.

 Tech Stack Used